stormychel/VoiceActivityDetector/README.md

 The VAD that Google developed for the WebRTC project is reportedly one of the best available, being fast, modern and free.

+## Fork Information

+This is a fork of the original project by [reedom](https://github.com/reedom/VoiceActivityDetector), with added support for Swift Package Manager and ongoing maintenance.

+The fork is available at: [https://github.com/stormychel/VoiceActivityDetector](https://github.com/stormychel/VoiceActivityDetector)

 ## Sample data format

-The VAD engine simply work only with singed 16 bit, single channel PCM.
+The VAD engine works only with signed 16-bit, single channel PCM.

-Supported bitrates are:
+Supported sample rates are:

-- 8000Hz
+* 8000Hz
-- 16000Hz
+* 16000Hz
-- 32000Hz
+* 32000Hz
-- 48000Hz
+* 48000Hz

-Note that internally all processing will be done 8000Hz. input data in higher sample rates will just be downsampled first.
+Note that internally all processing is done at 8000Hz; input data at higher sample rates will be downsampled first.

 ## Usage